backstage/backstage/plugins/catalog/api-report.md

   children,
 }: Props_2) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "PluginCatalogComponentsNameToClassKey" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "BackstageOverrides" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BackstageOverrides = Overrides & {
   [Name in keyof PluginCatalogComponentsNameToClassKey]?: Partial<